GLOBAL MARKETS-Wall St keeps its poise ahead of Fed's last rate decision for 2022

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Lawrence Delevingne in Boston, Harry Robertson in London and Tom Westbrook in Singapore; Editing by Arun Koyyur)
+(Reporting by Lawrence Delevingne in Boston, Harry Robertson in London and Tom Westbrook in Singapore; Editing by Arun Koyyur and Jonathan Oatis)

 ((lawrence.delevingne@thomsonreuters.com))